Build your own Audio Player or Sounds Skill with Amazon Alexa and WordPress website

 What about Convoworks Prototype?

-If you are running Convoworks Prototype you can use File Player template from our
+If you are running Convoworks Prototype, you can use the File Player template, which is a part of our

 convo-filesystem package.
-It has pretty much same functionality as Searchable Player and there is walkthrough in our documentation section.
+It has pretty much the same functionality as Searchable Player and there is a walkthrough in our documentation section.

 IMediaSourceContext interface.
-Meaning that you can create a Media source component optimized for usage with some existing mp3 player WordPress plugin, with some cloud storage or anything else that would make sense to act as source for the audio player.
+This lets you create a media source component optimized for usage with existing mp3 player WordPress plugins.
+You can use it in tandem with cloud storage or any other viable data source.

 Download Convoworks WP and try it for yourself!

 Create Alexa music player skill with Audioigniter or MP3 Music Player by Sonaar plugins for WordPress

 Many musicians have their own music websites with their creations.
 Like with everything on the Internet, many of them…VIEW FULL POST

 Many of the WordPress-based websites have some kind of appointment scheduling functionality.
 To be more precise, there are a…VIEW FULL POST